MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-805.md

 Microsoft R Server 2016 includes updated installers that allow you to deploy R in fewer steps, enabled in part by a slipstream installation of **Microsoft R Open for R Server 2016** that comes with most dependencies built into the package.
 In addition to the installers, several new features and enhancements are [new in this release](notes/r-server-notes.md).

+>[!NOTE]
-Note that in this release, SLES 10 no longer supported, only SLES 11 SP1.
+>In this release, SLES 10 no longer supported, only SLES 11 SP1.

 ## Quick Overview

 Microsoft R Server for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
 Together with a Microsoft R Server client, it provides a comprehensive set of tools for interacting with the Teradata database and performing in-database analytics.
-This manual provides detailed instructions for installing Microsoft R Server for Teradata in the Teradata data warehouse.
-For configuring local workstations to submit jobs to run within your Teradata data warehouse, see the companion manual [Microsoft R Server Client Installation Manual for Teradata](rserver-install-teradata-client.md).
+This article provides detailed instructions for installing Microsoft R Server for Teradata in the Teradata data warehouse.
+For configuring local workstations to submit jobs to run within your Teradata data warehouse, see [Microsoft R Server Client Installation for Teradata](rserver-install-teradata-client.md).

 >[!NOTE]
 >Microsoft R Server for Teradata is required for running Microsoft R Server scalable analytics in-database.
 If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, you do not need to install Microsoft R Server in your Teradata data warehouse.
-You will, however, need to configure your local workstations as described in the manual *Microsoft R Server 7 Client Installation Manual for Teradata.*
+You will, however, need to configure your local workstations as described in *Microsoft R Server 7 Client Installation for Teradata.*

 ## System Requirements

 Microsoft R Server for Teradata has the following system requirements:

 **Processor:** 64-bit processor with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
 Itanium-architecture chips (also known as IA-64) are not supported.
-Multiple-core chips are recommended.
+Multiple-core processors are recommended.

 **Operating System:** SUSE Linux Enterprise Server 11 SP 1 (64-bit).